ServiceNow CMDB Best Practices: Complete 2026 Guide

 Accurate configuration data is the heart of your CMDB.
 Without it, every downstream process — from incident management to change impact analysis — operates on guesswork.

-Use automated discovery as the primary CI data collection method.
-Automated discovery reduces manual entry errors and ensures timely updates across on-premises, cloud (AWS, Azure, GCP), and hybrid environments.
+Use high-frequency discovery cycles as the primary CI data collection method.
+High-frequency discovery cycles reduce manual entry errors and ensures timely updates across on-premises, cloud (AWS, Azure, GCP), and hybrid environments.
 Validate all data sources before ingestion.

 Virima’s IT Discovery uses both agentless IP-based scans and agent-based scanning for roaming devices, with additional coverage through API integrations with hypervisor, cloud, network, storage, and monitoring platforms.
 The result is a CMDB that reflects actual infrastructure state rather than a point-in-time snapshot that begins decaying the moment it enters the system.